emjun/rTisane/API_OVERVIEW.md

 # Questions
 1. Aesthetically - is it weird to not have the same gradations of specificity for interaction even though empirically we've found that interactions are difficult to reason about without (hyper-)specificity?
 2. Should we add a check that the IV in a query has a hypothesized relationship (not an assumed one) to the DV?
 Right now, we don't check for Assumed/Hypothesized relationship between the IV and DV although the intended (?) use case is that the IV in a query is "hypothesized" implicitly.
-- Idea: If end-users assess an Assumed relationship (IV in query), ask if they want to proceed/should the relationship be hypothesized?  (interaction) - START HERE
+- Idea: If end-users assess an Assumed relationship (IV in query), ask if they want to proceed/should the relationship be hypothesized?  (interaction)
 - For end-users who want to assess an Assumed relationship, what should they do?
+- Variable data types (i.e., Numeric, Ordinal, Nominal) vs. treat-as types (i.e., Continuous, Counts, Categories) -- What do we want to call this type system?
+Just external vs. internal types?
+As wrapper (current implementation) Should inherit from Measure?
+  - Wrapper feels a bit "backwards" like should be removing layers of ambiguity rather than adding layers of specifity?

 ## Possible inconveniences
 1. Casting all parmeters using integer().